*Warning: this article contains images that some people may find distressing*

 But the meat and blubber also contain environmental contaminants.
 This includes heavy metals (like methylmercury) and organochlorines (like polychlorinated biphenyl and dioxin).
 These pollutants are typically higher in concentration in predators like pilot whales.
 This is because they eat multiple sources of food which also contain pollutants, leading to a compounding effect.

-One Faroese local, Rannvá Johansen, told ABC News that the grind is outdated.
-“When whalers locate the whale pods, they are driven ashore, [which can take] a very long time,” she said.
-“The whales then get stressed and the entire whale family can see each other being killed and hear screaming from their babies.
+One Faroese local, Rannvá Johansen, described the grind as violent and distressing for marine life.
+Speaking to ABC News in 2016, Johansen said: “When whalers locate the whale pods, they are driven ashore, [which can take] a very long time.
+The whales then get stressed and the entire whale family can see each other being killed and hear screaming from their babies.
 They can only wait for themselves to feel the knife.”

 Other threats to pilot whales

-Pilot whales are not classified as endangered.
-However, most organizations agree that human activity is the primary threat to the species.
-Like countless marine animals, pilot whales are swept up as bycatch during commercial fishing expeditions and become entangled in discarded fishing gear.
+Discarded fishing gear left behind by the industry is also a problem for marine animals.
 A 2020 WWF report found that between 500,000 and one million tons of fishing gear enter the ocean each year.
-And the number of species affected by this pollution has doubled since 1997.
-This can be either by entanglement or accidentally ingesting the plastic.
-Now, 66 percent of marine mammals are affected.
+The number of species affected by this pollution — from entanglement, or ingesting the plastic — has doubled since 1997.
+Now, 66 percent of marine mammals are said to be affected.

 The future of whaling